Niebla Roja: Ángel de Plata (2008–2012)

-In Durango he feuded with his younger brother, in a feud that was so well received by the crowd that the siblings received an invitation to train at Consejo Mundial de Lucha Libre's (CMLL) wrestling school in Guadalajara, Jalisco.
-When he went to Guadalajara to train under Gran Cochisse and El Satánico he changed his ring character to Ángel de Plata, to complement his brother's ring character.
-The duo made their CMLL debut on July 4, 2008 wrestling as a team dubbed Los Angeles Celestiales ("The Celestial Angels").
-The duo was made into a trio when they were joined by Ángel Azteca Jr. who used a similar "Angel inspired" ring character.
-Los Angeles Celestiales worked low card matches throughout 2008 and into 2009, gaining valuable ring experience along the way.
-On April 7, 2009 Ángel de Plata participated in a 10-man Torneo cibernetico for the vacant CMLL World Super Lightweight Championship.
-The other participants included Ángel Azteca Jr., Rey Cometa, Pegasso, Tiger Kid, Pólvora, Inquisidor, Súper Comando, Angel de Oro and eventual winner Máscara Dorada.
+Sergio's feud with his brother in Durango was so well received by the crowd that the siblings received an invitation to train at Consejo Mundial de Lucha Libre's (CMLL) wrestling school in Guadalajara, Jalisco.
+While training under Gran Cochisse and El Satánico, he changed his ring character to Ángel de Plata, complementing his brother's character.
+The duo made their CMLL debut on July 4, 2008, as a team dubbed Los Angeles Celestiales ("The Celestial Angels"), which later became a trio with the addition of Ángel Azteca Jr., who used a similar ring character.
+On April 7, 2009, Ángel de Plata participated in a ten-man torneo cibernetico for the vacant CMLL World Lightweight Championship involving Ángel Azteca Jr., Rey Cometa, Pegasso, Tiger Kid, Pólvora, Inquisidor, Súper Comando, Ángel de Oro and title winner Máscara Dorada.
+On September 25, Ángel de Plata participated in the Torneo Gran Alternativa ("Great Alternative Tournament"), where an experienced wrestler teams up with a newcomer.
+He and Héctor Garza defeated Averno and Pólvora in the first round before losing to La Ola Amarilla (Naito and Okumura) in the semi-finals.